 When I asked for more information about who St. John Neumann was on Twitter, many of my Catholic friends in Philadelphia were happy to educate me and share photos of their visits to his shrine, venerated body and all.

-St. John Neumann (1811-1860) was 10 years old and still living in Bohemia (now in the Czech republic) the year St. Elizabeth Ann Seton died (1774-1821) so they never did cross paths, but these two great saints are each an integral part of the history of the American Church, especially with regard to the impact they’ve had on Catholic education.
+St. John Neumann (1811-1860) was 10 years old and still living in Bohemia (now in the Czech republic) the year St. Elizabeth Ann Seton died (1774-1821) so they never crossed paths, but these two great saints are each an integral part of the history of the American Church, especially with regard to the impact they’ve had on Catholic education.

 St. John Neumann had completed his studies, but was not even ordained a priest yet when he set sail for America, eager to serve the German-speaking Catholic population in Philadelphia.
 After a journey from France that lasted 40 days, he disembarked at Staten Island in New York, wearing a tattered suit and with exactly one dollar in his pocket.